sheep0x/anidown/README.md

 ### Anidown failed to resolve a video
 If you see something like `[2014-01-29 21:07:19] failed to resolve, please check if the video is valid`:

-1. View the video in your browser to check if it is valid.
+1. View the video in your browser to check if it is valid and public.
+Anidown doesn't support private videos (videos that require a password to download).
 Sometimes the video could be invalid even if its corresponding page exists.
 For example, the video could be deleted.

 2. Goto [Flvcd.com](http://www.flvcd.com/) and check if it can resolve the video.
 If you are sure that the video is valid and Flvcd.com can't resolve it, it is a problem of Flvcd.com, not a bug of Anidown.